JZaunick/A2TEA.Workflow/README.md

 	- very stable for standard fasta files from e.g. Ensembl, NCBI, etc.
 	- when not set to "YES", we assume you performed appropiate (or no) filtering yourself
 	- choosing automatic isoform filtering will create a subset peptide fasta file with only the longest isoform per gene; the header will be shortened to JUST the gene name identifier; this option MUST be used in conjunction with transcript_level_quantification: "NO"
 	- if you perform the filtering yourself and want to perform gene level Diff.
 Exp.
 Analysis take care to have the fasta headers for a protein to be the simple gene identifier (no .1; .p3; etc.)
 	- this is important since for the differential expression analysis we use tximport to reduce the cdna based quantification with tximport/kallisto to gene level (featureCounts if DNA fasta supplied), and association between orthology and expression analysis is the purpose of this software
 	- IN ANY USE-CASE: THE NAMES BETWEEN PEP.
-FASTA AND EITHER GENES OR TRANSCRIPTS IN THE SPECIES SPECIFIC GTF HAS TO MATCH!!
+FASTA AND EITHER GENES OR TRANSCRIPTS IN THE SPECIES SPECIFIC GTF HAS TO MATCH!! -> see secton How to deal with ID mismatches if you don't know how to do this
 	- some examples:
 		- case 1. you have standard fasta and annotation files from ensembl/NCBI; want to have one rep. protein seq. per GENE and trust the automatic process -> auto_isoform_filtering: "YES" & transcript_level_quantification: "NO"
 		- case 2. you filtered for longest isoform yourself (peptide fasta headers = gene names in respective gtf!) and are ok with the names being reduced to gene identifier -> auto_isoform_filtering: "NO" & transcript_level_quantification: "NO"